MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/first_steps/setup.md

 ```

-If the user choses to split frames across multiple {code}`.tiff` files, there will be multiple tiff files in ascending order
+If the user choses to split frames across multiple `.tiff` files, there will be multiple tiff files in ascending order
-of an suffix appended to the filename: {code}`_000N`, where n=number of files chosen by the user.
+of an suffix appended to the filename: `_000N`, where n=number of files chosen by the user.

 ```{important}
 All output .tiff files for a single imaging session should be placed in the same directory.